top of page

 What is Nervous System-Informed Coaching?

-Nervous System-Informed Coaching recognizes that each person's nervous system is unique, and shaped by factors like past experiences, trauma, and health conditions.
-These factors impact how we think, feel, and respond to life’s challenges—and therefore; how well we engage in personal development.
-Every person has unique:
+Nervous System-Informed Coaching recognizes that each person's nervous system is unique and shaped by factors like past experiences, trauma, and health conditions.
+These factors impact how we think, feel, and respond to life’s challenges — and, therefore, how we engage in personal development.
+Important considerations are:

-• Neurological limitations—physical, cognitive, energetic, psychological, and emotional capacities
+• Neurobiological limitations—physical, cognitive, energetic, psychological, and emotional capacities

-• Windows of Regulation (tolerance)—the optimal zone for managing emotions and stress in daily life.
+• Windows of Tolerance (Regulation)—the optimal zone for managing emotions and stress in daily life.
 People experiencing chronic stress and chronic illness often have narrower windows or struggle to come back into their windows.

 A nervous system-informed approach recognizes these differences, integrating body-brain education and resources to help you tailor the process to your individual needs.